nat-foo/nat-foo/README.md

 You can find out [more about me on my website](https://natfoo.vercel.app/), and can [view the source code here](https://github.com/nat-foo/nat-foo/tree/main/portfolio).
 These are just a few fast facts 🍃

 - 🔭.
 I’m currently working on ways to be more intentional about my privacy online.
 - 🌱.
-I’m currently learning security+ principles, chinese, and smart contract legalities.
+I’m currently learning security+ principles, Chinese, and smart contract legalities.
 - 👯.
 I’m looking to collaborate on AI and morality issues.
 - 🤔.
 I’m looking for help with the balance between anonymity and functionality.
 - 💬.
 Ask me about why I think lawyers are programmers in disguise.